 Smoke and screams filled the air as the streets burned.
 Husks of vehicles lined the street as fire overflowed from their interior, escaping through any hole it could find.
-The nearby buildings sat empty, windows smashed in, and mostly torn down.
-A stray person ran from one side of the street to the other, kicking the scattered pieces of rubble that covered the roads.
-Pot holes and remains of tear gas caused those on the street to jump, and trip.
-A singular person walked with determination through the streets, their thick soled boots shattered the glass beneath their feet.
-An explosion shook the building next to them, shrapnel cut through the air, only to be stopped by there thick jacket and pants.
+The nearby buildings sat empty, windows smashed in and mostly torn down.
+A stray person ran from one side of the street to the other, kicking the scattered rubble covering the roads.
+Potholes and remains of tear gas caused those on the street to jump and trip.
+A singular person walked with determination through the streets, their thick-soled boots shattering the glass beneath their feet.
+An explosion shook the building next to them, and shrapnel cut through the air, only to be stopped by their thick jackets and pants.
 The pieces that got stuck were brushed off by gloved hands.
 A bandana tied around their face kept them safe from the smoke.
 Black paint covered what little of their face was visible.

-Held by one finger they carried a smoke grenade, each step bobbing the grenade.
-The pin being tugged as they picked up the pace.
+Held by one finger, they carried a smoke grenade, each step bobbing the grenade.
+The pin was tugged as they picked up the pace.
 They took a deep breath in, the smell of rubble and burning oil filling their lungs.
 A grin hid itself behind their mask.
-In a full sprint they passed others who stood staring forwards.
+In a full sprint, they passed others who stood staring forwards.
 The sound of yelling and bashing of metal filled the air.
-Getting a strong grip on their grenade they pushed through the crowds, pushing through violently.
+Getting a strong grip on their grenade, they pushed through the crowds, pushing through violently.
 Each person they passed shouted to the head of the crowds with anger, ignoring any brash efforts of passing by.
-Climbing to the top of a nearby toppled car they pulled the pin and screamed.
+Climbing to the top of a nearby toppled car, they pulled the pin and screamed.

 “For the molten children!”